DhiWise/dhiwise-document/docs/flutter/navigation.md

 ![Example banner](./images/Add-navigation-name.png)

 #### **Step 3:**
-You will need to provide input for `Which type of Navigation` you want to perform, where you will have to add the type of Navigation, from the below supported types;
+You will need to provide input for `Please choose the type of navigation you want to add` you want to perform, where you will have to add the type of Navigation, from the below supported types;

 | Type | Description |
 | --- | --- |